staabm/staabm.github.io/_posts/2022-02-14-75th-phpstan-pull-request.md

 As soon as PHPStan knows when arrays cannot be empty, it is able to help you by e.g. identifying redundant code like `count($array) === 0`.

 When `non-empty-array` is used in combination with loops like `foreach` or `for`, PHPStan can assume a loop-body is evaluated at least once.
-This in turn help making things possible like detecting dead code:
+This in turn helps making things possible like detecting dead code:

 ```php
 /**